The Bride Stripped Bare by Her Bachelors, Even: Visual analysis

 The composition's most dominating feature is the series of spider web cracks, running diagonally from the top right to bottom left of the Bride's Domain, and in an almost figure eight from the top left to bottom right of the Bachelors' Domain forming flowery, flowing designs.
 Neither cracks nor paint disrupt the right, central plane, which is devoid of decoration, and around which the action of the art plays out.
-These occurred when the piece was being moved from its first exhibition, and after effecting the repair, Duchamp decided he admired the cracks: an element of chance that enhanced what he had done intentionally, following the flow of energy in the work's composition.
+The cracks occurred when the piece was being moved from its first exhibition, and after effecting the repair, Duchamp decided he admired the cracks: an element of chance that enhanced what he had done intentionally, following the flow of energy in the work's composition.

-The piece is placed in the Philadelphia Museum of Art gallery beside The Green Box, the selection of Duchamp's own notes on The Large Glass.
+The piece is placed in a gallery at the Philadelphia Museum of Art beside The Green Box, the selection of Duchamp's own notes on The Large Glass.
 It stands in front of a window, from which natural light creates a varying atmosphere depending on the time of day, the weather, and the season.
-It is also surrounded by his other works – both paintings and "readymades" – which form a background which the work otherwise is lacking.
+It is also surrounded by his other works – both paintings and readymades– which form a background which the work otherwise is lacking.
 In this sense, this image of a frozen machine becomes extremely dynamic and engaging to the viewer.